zubinchopra/portaldocs/portal-sdk/generated/top-extensions-data.md

 });
 ```

-<a name="working-with-data-virtualized-data-for-the-grid-paged-data-model-paged-model-viewmodel"></a>
-#### Paged model ViewModel

-In the ViewModel for a random access grid, use the `Pageable` extension for the grid, with the `Pageable` type.
-Instead of the `createView` API on the QueryCache, use the `createNavigator` API which integrates with the virtualized data system, as in the example located at `<dir>\Client\V1\Controls\Grid\ViewModels\PageableGridViewModel.ts`.
-It is also in the following code.
+In the view model, use the `Pageable` extension for the grid, with the `Pageable` type.
+Instead of the `createView` API on the QueryCache, use the `createNavigator` API which integrates with the virtualized data system:

+`\SamplesExtension\Extension\Client\Controls\Grid\ViewModels\PageableGridViewModel.ts`

 ```ts
 constructor(container: MsPortalFx.ViewModels.PartContainerContract,